 You can define lifecycle configuration rules for objects that have a well-defined lifecycle.
-Many objects that you store in an Amazon S3 bucket might have a well-defined lifecycle, for example:
+For example:

 If you are uploading periodic logs to your bucket, your application might need these logs for a week or a month after creation, and after that you might want to delete them.

 Some documents are frequently accessed for a limited period of time.
 After that, these documents are less frequently accessed.
 Over time, you might not need real-time access to these objects, but your organization or regulations might require you to archive them for a longer period and then optionally delete them later.